In this psychological

 A third editor read a 100 pages, liked it, but felt it needed

 some additional work.
 At this point, probably 1999, I put the

 novel away for a while.
-I was nearing retirement from academia
+I was nearing retirement

 and my attentions went elsewhere.